SFe-Team-was-taken/SFeReferenceImplementation/ProgressReport.md

     - These are ignored already.
 - [x] 8.6 Unknown enums
     - These are ignored already.

-### Section 9

-- [ ] 9.2 SiliconSFe headers: Not started
-    - This isn't done immediately
-    - Cacodemon feedback suggests that this can wait quite a bit.
-- [ ] 9.3 AWE ROM emulator: Not started
-    - This isn't done immediately
-    - We need examples of old SF2.0x banks that used ROM samples.
-    - Once that is done, we can test the AWE ROM emulator.
-    - Reference implementation samples are already available!

 ### Section 11

 - [ ] 11.2.1 SF2-to-SFe: Not started